cerner/smart-on-fhir-tutorial/source/index.html.md

 Now that we have a snazzy SMART app, it's time to test it.

 Next log back into the [code console](https://code.cerner.com/developer/smart-on-fhir/apps) and click on the app you've registered (My amazing SMART app).
 To launch your app through the code console click the "Begin Testing" button.
 If the app has a user scope, the console will ask if the app you're launching requires a patient in context.
 Because our app only has patient scopes, the question will be skipped and you just need to choose a patient to continue.
 You can choose whether to display a demographics banner for the patient.
 This need_patient_banner flag will be part of the launch parameters.
-However, our app currently does not utilize this flag when displaying the result.
+However, this tutorial app currently does not utilize this flag when displaying the result.
 Once click Next to open a "Ready to launch" popup, please note the testing username and password, you'll need this credential when prompted.
 Finally, click launch and the console will redirect to your application.

 # MPages® Integration